Club Re-Opening Rules 3 June

 Physical distancing should be observed throughout the period of play.
 Members should refrain from changing ends or change at opposite ends of the net.
 Members must refrain from handshakes and high fives.
 Equipment such as towels, rackets, food, and drink must not be exchanged between members.
 Members should avoid touching their face after handling a ball, racket, or other equipment.
 Members should bring their own hand sanitiser and use frequently whilst playing.

-Members should use two sets of clearly marked tennis balls.
+Members may wish to use two sets of clearly marked tennis balls when playing singles.
 These should be alternated for serving with each player only touching their individual tennis balls.
 Members should use their racket / foot to pick up balls and hit them to their opponent and should avoid using their hands to pick up the balls.
+This rule has been relaxed in relation to doubles and organised social tennis.
 Members should remain apart from other members when taking a break.
 If a ball from another court comes across, members should kick it back or send it with their racket.

 If a member has an accident of any kind, they are required to complete an accident form which can be found on our website and send it to us by email within two days of the accident occurring.